NABI18/hello-world-docker-aws/docs/02-GitRepository.md

 1. In GitHub, go to your profile picture, and click **Settings** | **SSH Keys**
 1. Click **New SSH key**
-1. Paste your key in, and give it a reasonable name (for instance, the name of the machine you are on)
+1. Paste your key in, and give it a name (for instance, the name of the machine you are on)
 1. Click **Add SSH Key**

 ## Create the repository